thiago88sp/templates_terraform/redis/README.md

 #Perform the terraform apply.
 The terraform apply command executes the actions proposed in a Terraform plan.
 terraform apply -var-file vars/main.tfvars

-# The server will initialize in the <http://localhost:3000>
 ```

 ## :memo: License ##